getodk/docs/intents.rst

 searching s

-C. Using a particular form's uri returned previously to launch for edit/view:
+Using a particular form's uri returned previously to launch for edit/view:
 -----------------------------------------------------------------------------